carpentries-incubator/hpc-intro/_episodes/17-responsiblity.md

 and compiling software!
 It doesn’t have any extra space to run computational work.

 Don’t run jobs on the login node (though quick tests are generally fine).
-A “quick test” is generally anything that uses less than 4GB of memory, 4 CPUs, and 10 minutes of time.
+A “quick test” is generally anything that uses less than 5 minutes of time.
 If you use too much resource then other users on the login node will start to be affected - their login sessions will start to run slowly and may even freeze or hang.